davidmasp/IEO_PRAC_analysis/prac_analysis_doc.md

 ## Nomenclature

 In this and following reports, we are going to try naming variables and objects using a nomenclature.
-We believe this nomenclature follows the Google's R Style Guidelines.
+We believe this nomenclature follows the [Google's R Style Guidelines](https://google.github.io/styleguide/Rguide.xml).
 As recommended by this guidelines, different parts of the variable name are separated by points.

-* The first part of the variable defines what it contains in a clear as possible.
+* The first part of the variable defines what it contains in a clear as possible way.
 * The second part defines the `class` of the object.
-This is missed when the object have a common class (such as character vectors) or it is a temporary variable.
+This is missed when the object have a common class (such as a character vectors) or it is a temporary variable.
-* The third pard defines the filters applied to the original object.
+* The third part defines the filters applied to the original object.

 Based on this nomenclature, below you can find variables like `<name>.<type_var>.<other>`: